HEALTH, EXERCISE &

-Exercise and Sports Science (ESS) is the study of immediate and long-term effects of physical activity on the body.
-Prepare for a career in your field as you examine the contribution of anatomy, biomechanics, motor learning, physiology, and health behaviors in the development of effective movement skills, exercise, and sports performance.
+Health, Exercise and Sports Science (HESS) is the study of the immediate and long-term effects of physical activity on the body.
+Prepare for a career in your field as you examine the contributions of anatomy, biomechanics, motor learning, physiology, and health behaviors to the development of effective movement skills and exercise and sports performance.

 At Meredith, our ideal location near downtown Raleigh and the Research Triangle Park means you’ll have access to a variety of internships that prepare you for any number of careers.
-Recent internships held by ESS students include:
+Recent internship sites for Meredith HESS students include:

 Exercise and Sports Science major Lauren Grodi, ’20, used her strengths at Meredith as volleyball team captain, student researcher, and intern.
-Next she’ll apply them while earning her doctorate in physical therapy at East Carolina University.
+She continues to use them while earning her doctorate in physical therapy at East Carolina University.

 As an ESS major, you’ll be encouraged to conduct research while pursuing your degree.
 Identify a special topic and work under the supervision of a professor or join a research team.
 Recent research topics include: